shopware/shopware/UPGRADE-6.4.md

 ---

-## CMS entities version aware
-This change updates the primary key of `cms_page`, `cms_slot`, `cms_block` and `cms_section` and the corresponding translation tables.
-If your plugin incorporates foreign keys to these tables you will need to update your migrations and dal entity definitions.

-Use `bin/console dal:validate` to see if you have to adjust your plugins anywhere.

----

 ## Removed plugin manager
 The plugin manager in the administration is removed with all of its components and replaced by the `sw-extension` module.